 - Can improve the quality of work as employees feel more passionate about ideas they have suggested themselves

-Delegate Management Styles A delegative management style allows employees to take full responsibility of their work areas.
-The manager assigns tasks with little or no direction and expects the staff to achieve results on their own accord.
-Pros:
+A delegative management style allows employees to take full responsibility of their work areas.
+The manager will assign tasks to employees with little or no direction and expects the staff to achieve results on their own accord.

-- This management style highlights the expertise of the whole team, and helps employees feel self-motivated and capable of independent work
+- This management style highlights the expertise of the whole team and helps employees feel highly motivated and capable of independent work

-- It creates workplace satisfaction for your employees
+- It helps engage employees and creates workplace satisfaction

 - You can play on and use your own skills strategically